kaltura/DeveloperPortalDocs/documentation/media-player/Kaltura-Media-Player-API.md

 > Read more about event namespaces in the {% extlink jQuery documentation https://api.jquery.com/event.namespace/ %}.

 ### Registering to the `playerReady` Event
 To ensure that the Player has been rendered and initialized properly before invoking Player methods or modifying Player properties register to the player `playerReady` event.
-This event is dispatched once all of the Player UI and plugins are aded and playback is ready to begin playback.
+This event is dispatched once all of the Player UI and plugins are aded and playback is ready to begin.

 The best practice is to register to this event before calling any additional API method.
 Register to the `playerReady` event using the kBind method: